 4. Go off-roading

 Queenstown is surrounded by a rugged terrain that’s perfect for off-roading adventures.
 Tours take you through Skippers Canyon, where you’ll encounter some amazing cliffside views and do some river crossings.
-Expect to pay around 200-300 NZD for a tour depending on if you go by dirtbike, ATV, buggy, or 4WD jeep.
+There are a number of organized tours around, and you can choose whether you go by dirtbike, ATV, buggy, or 4WD jeep.
+Tours provide a safety briefing and all the gear you need.
+There are tours suitable for all ages and experience levels, so you’ll be able to find one that’s perfect for you.

 5. Go skydiving

 Queenstown is one of the best places in the world to skydive.
 You’ll jump out of a plane at 15,000 feet and free fall towards the earth at 200 kilometers (124 miles) an hour for some 60 seconds, all while enjoying the stunning views over the mountains and lake.
-A dive from 2,700 meters (9,000 feet) costs about 299 NZD, while dives from 4,500 meters (15,000 feet) cost around 479 NZD.
+You can jump from 2,700 meters (9,000 feet) or even 4,500 meters (15,000 feet), which gives you a longer free fall time.

 6. Relax on the beach